-Elsewhere, for example, it would be, say ‘Californian Chardonnay’ or ‘Australian Chardonnay’.
+In most countries we would say ‘Californian Chardonnay’ or ‘Australian Chardonnay’.
 Before I lived in France (and before I lived with a wine maker), I never understood why French wines were called something different.
 I gather it is all about Terroir (pronounced tare-whah).

 But What is Terroir?

-I had my first taste of the concept, and it is a rather holistic concept, when we did a house sit in the Cahors region of Southern France.
+I had my first taste of this rather holistic concept when we did a house sit in the Cahors region of Southern France.
 I was talking to a neighbour and mentioned that I liked Malbec.
 Malbec is the type of wine from the Cahors region.
 Malbec is to Cahors as Chardonnay is to Chablis.
 Confusing?
 You betcha.
 But hang in there.

 He explained to me, “grapes grown in one place, in the type of soil of that place, with the weather of that place would not have the same ‘flavour’ as another place with different soil, weather, etc.” This is why a Chardonnay from Chablis tastes so amazingly different to a Chardonnay from Australia.

 But is it all about Terroir?

 Essentially, yes.
 Without the base ingredient of grapes, there is no wine.
 The wine maker has something to do with it of course.
 But the raw ingredients, eg the grapes, really differ in taste from place to place and this is what sets wines of a singular grape variety apart.
 It is this place, or rather, this combination of location (south facing, elevation, steep slope…), soil type, weather, and more that makes up the concept of ‘Terroir’.

-So, when one mentions ‘Chablis’ there is an expectation of a certain type, style or flavour, if you prefer, of Chardonnay.
+So, when one mentions ‘Chablis’ there is an expectation of a certain type, style, or flavour if you prefer, of Chardonnay.
 This is because the soil around Chablis is from an ancient sea bed of limestone and fossilized sea shells.
 If you have ever tasted Chablis you realise there is a freshness, not oak-y, but rather minerally aspect to the taste.
 When you think about the soil the vines are growing in, that taste starts to make sense.